Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 ## Detailed Review Analysis (MANDATORY SECOND PHASE)

+**⚠️ CRITICAL REQUIREMENT: You MUST call BOTH review scrapers - Reviews Booking AND Reviews Airbnb - even if you have fewer properties from one platform.
+Both scrapers provide essential data for comprehensive analysis.
+NEVER skip either scraper.**

 **CRITICAL: After receiving results from Phase 1 scrapers, you MUST call the review scrapers to get comprehensive review data:**